Graduate Certificate in Health and Health Policy

-- WWS 594v Vaccination Policy and Epidemic Dynamics, Bryan Grenfell (Half-term: Session II)
+- SPI 594v Vaccination Policy and Epidemic Dynamics, Session II, B. Grenfell

 Those who wish to receive HHP elective credit for a course that is not on the list of approved electives should seek permission from the Certificate Director before taking the course.
 Students are encouraged to consult with the Certificate Director about potential HHP courses as soon as they are identified.
 Elective course substitutions will not be approved after the third week of classes.